gfxfundamentals/webgl-fundamentals/lessons/webgl-how-it-works.md

 to a lot of bytes.
 Instead you could convert your colors to UNSIGNED_BYTEs where 0 represnets 0.0 and 255 represents 1.0.
 Now you'd only need 4 bytes per color per vertex, a 75% savings.
 </p>
 <p>We can change our code in fact to do this.
-When we well WebGL how to extract our colors we'd use</p>
+When we tell WebGL how to extract our colors we'd use</p>
 <pre class="prettyprint">
   gl.vertexAttribPointer(colorLocation, 4, gl.UNSIGNED_BYTE, true, 0, 0);
 </pre>